mepro123/HD-Ai/README.md

 ## Running Scripts

-- After installation, you can run the Python scripts located in the `scripts` folder.
+- After installation, you can run the Python scripts

 ## Using Aim Assists